Table of contents

 3. Territorial analysis,

-4. The “before” state of the site and the client brief,
+4. The “before” state of the site,

 5. Initial sketches,